-"B. at Warrenton, Va.
-Sept.
-14, 1842.
+"[...]
 When the war broke out he was a student at the U. Va.
 Enlisted in the Black Horse Cavalry.
 Fought through the war until the battle of Second Manassas, where a horse was killed under him; and being unwell, was sent home to Warrenton, where he died Sept.
 1, 1862.
-Like his
+656